CasperStormHansen/Logic-editor/README.md

 ## 4 Initialization and reset

 The "reset" button can be clicked at any time to reset the app to its initial state.
 This is of course handled by the `reset` function.
 It does approximately the same as what happens when the app is loaded (the last few lines of the code).
-However, at initialization buttons are also created using the `createButton` function.
+However, at initialization buttons are also created using the `createButton` function and an example proof is shown.

 In addition, at this point the dictionary `symbols` is defined.
 In a future update it will be possible for the user to change it, so the app uses their preferred logical symbols.

+## 5 Version history

+v0.1: Initial version

+v0.2: Contextual help added; example proof shown at page load; minor tweak to how buttons (de)activate

-## 5 Planned updates
+## 6 Planned updates

 The app will be update with the following:
 - a visual design that is non-ugly and with color choices that are suggestive of function
 - user-friendliness, specifically
--- contextual help that will make the app self-explanatory (at least to the intended users) -- more support for the user being able to change his/her mind without having to start over -- mouseover on a button will in some cases show the result of the button being clicked
+    - more support for the user being able to change his/her mind without having to start over
+    - mouseover on a button will in some cases show the result of the button being clicked
 - premises will always appear before other lines
 - extension to predicate logic
 - upon completion of a proof, the conclusion will be shown in turnstile form, and a backend to the app will inform the user whether other users have proved the same sequent and how (in order to avoid that the app becomes a toll for homework cheating, this information will not be made accessible to the user before s/he has managed to prove it him- or herself)